SoilBGC-Datashare/sidb/data/Readme.md

 The `timeSeries.csv` file for each entry in the database contains the time series of incubation data in a comma separated values format.
 The first column of the data file must contain the times at which CO<sub>2</sub> measurements were made.
 Subsequent columns contain the respiration (or associated) measurements.
 Note that in order to link the correct time series data to the correct `variable` it is essential that the `name` subfields of the `variables` field match the column names of the associated `timeSeries.csv` file exactly.

 ## Initial conditions
-Additional data on the site conditions where the soil samples were collected can be given in the `initConditions.csv` file.
+Additional data on the site or soil conditions where the soil samples were collected can be given in the `initConditions.csv` file.